PersGuard: Preventing Malicious Personalization in Text-to-Image Diffusion Models via Model Backdoors: Threat Model

-\textbf{Prior Preservation Loss.} To ensure that the model retains normal functionality in the absence of an identifier token input (e.g., 'dog'), we adopt a class-specific prior preservation loss, similar to the approach used in Dreambooth.
-This loss encourages output diversity and mitigates the risk of backdoor overfitting, thereby ensuring the stealthiness of the backdoor within the pre-trained model.
-Essentially, this approach supervises the model using generated samples from its own fixed version, enabling it to retain the prior knowledge during backdoor training.
-Specifically, we use generate the prior preservation dataset by using the ancestral sampler on the frozen pre-trained diffusion model with random initial noise and conditioning vector $c_{norm}$.
-The loss becomes:
+To ensure the model maintains normal functionality without an identifier (e.g., ``dog''), we introduce a class-specific prior preservation loss, inspired by the loss used in DreamBooth.
+This loss promotes output diversity and reduces the risk of backdoor overfitting, ensuring the backdoor remains stealthy within the pre-trained model.
+Specifically, we use the prior images and defined the loss as: